caidue/dev-scope/README.md

 # DevScope

+A fun interactive app where users select skill cards (e.g., "HTML", "Java", "React", etc.) and receive a personalized summary of what type of developer they are based on their selections.

 This is a simple fullstack project that combines Quarkus (Java) backend with Angular frontend.
 No authentication or database required.

 ## Project Structure